 But constantly changing announcements, policies from legal developments, guidance documents, newsletters, websites and trend data make it difficult for professionals to track this data and catch the updates in a timely manner.

-Visualping.io is the world’s top website change monitoring tool.
+Visualping is a regulatory intelligence tool that automates the process of crawling web pages for changes.
+It’s the world’s top website change monitoring tool.
 Several major news publications have covered Visualping as a tool to monitor pages online, including the Wall Street Journal, NBC and Fox News.

 When setting up a monitor with Visualping, users select which pages to monitor, and customize how often the pages are to be crawled.
 Users can monitor any pages they wish, including PDFs and social media.
 Depending on the urgency of the change, Visualping can crawl pages every 5 minutes to once weekly.